polartron/midnight/index.md

 When: 2020-2022
 Role: Owner
 ```
 Open Netcode is an open source server authoritative networking package for Unity DOTS.
 I thought Unity's Netcode package was too complicated so I made my own in my own way.
-It is the core package for multiplayer games made by Spillkaminen.
+It is the main networking package I use for multiplayer games.
 <hr>

 ![Open Netcode](/assets/images/rpsr.png)